sctb/lumen/README.md

 >
 ```

-Lists are values that have unique identity, so two separate lists that happen contain the same values are not the same:
+Lists are values that have unique identity, so two separate lists that happen to contain the same values are not the same:
 ```
 > (= (list 1 2 3) (list 1 2 3))
 false